 Science tutor in Southend-on-Sea, UK.
 I can tutor for all 3 science and combined science.
 All exam boards covered.
 I also tutor for Home Ed students with my own iGCSE courses available.

-I have a total of 4 years of tutoring experience, with both tutoring agencies and in private tuition.
+I am a newly-qualified doctor and have a total of 5 years of tutoring experience, with both tutoring agencies and in private tuition.
 I have taught GCSE and A level students across a variety of exam boards, namely Edexcel, AQA, OCR and JWEC.
 My students have gone to excel in their chosen subjects with significantly improved results.

 As a tutor I use a webcam via Skype or Zoom to communicate with my students and a virtual whiteboard to write and explain as I go along.
 As part of my teaching many of my students have given me positive feedback of how homework and lectures aid and reinforce their learning outside tuition classes.

 I usually correct the homework and highlight the corrections before starting a new subject material to ensure my students feel confident that they have mastered a topic before moving ahead.
 I also make PowerPoint lecture slides and handouts for my students which I am always more than happy to email.After covering the syllabus content, I usually leave ample time to discuss past exam paper questions and how to answer them.

 The core principle of my lessons is to first and foremost lay a foundation for the subject material for my students and then to build up the complexity.
 I highly encourage understanding scientific principles rather than rote memorisation to my students.